Virtual CISO vs Full-Time CISO: The Real Cost in the UAE & Middle East

 Most companies in the UAE reach the same crossroads.
 A regulator, an investor, or a large enterprise client asks who owns security, and the answer everyone reaches for is to hire a full-time Chief Information Security Officer.
 For a lot of businesses in the region, that turns out to be an expensive way to solve the wrong version of the problem.

 Security leadership matters here.
 It arguably matters more than in most markets, because regulators such as VARA and the Central Bank of the UAE (CBUAE), along with the UAE Personal Data Protection Law (PDPL), put real weight on it.
 The question is the shape of the work.
-For most organisations under roughly 300-500 people, the work does not show up in a way that fills a full-time, full-cost executive seat.
+For most organisations under roughly 300 to 500 people, the work does not show up in a way that fills a full-time, full-cost executive seat.
 This article walks through what a CISO actually costs in the UAE, using 2026 regional salary data, what the job really involves week to week, and why a virtual CISO (vCISO) or fractional CISO with proper execution support tends to be the better fit.

 What a Full-Time CISO Actually Costs in the UAE